junlabucsd/napari-mm3/docs/annotate-widget.md

 This widget allows manual annotation and curation of segmentation masks for training the U-Net model.
 By default, it looks for image stacks in the format output by the Compile widget in the "channels" subfolder within the user's chosen analysis directory.
 The masks can be drawn as labels using napari's paintbrush tool.

+NOTE: the current U-Net implementation takes in binary masks.
+Consequently, the input masks must be segmented to leave at least a 1-pixel gap between adjacent cells - otherwise the model will not learn to separate contiguous cells.

 **Parameters**

 * `Data source` : Whether to load raw image data from channel stacks output by Compile, or from previously edited individual (unstacked) images.